AlexisStrain/testing123/content/authors/Taylor/_index.md

 ---
 # Display name
-title: Alexis Strain
+title: Taylor Vicknair

 # Full name (for SEO)
-first_name: Alexis
+first_name: Taylor
-last_name: Strain
+last_name: Vicknair

 # Username (this should match the folder name)
 authors:
-  - Alexis
+  - Taylor

 # Is this the primary user of the site?
 superuser: false